rr-manoj-dobbali/sql-style-guide/README.md

 - If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
 They are easy to read.
 Give meaningful names to them
 - Leave an empty row above and below the query statement
+- Closing CTE parentheses and comma  should use same indentation level as `with` and other CTE names

 ```
 -- Good